nomath4u/radiusnetworks.github.io/_posts/2014-02-12-ibeacon-development-kit-version-2.md

  In this example, `/dev/disk1` is the 8GB SD card.

 2. Now use the `dd` command combined with the `gzip` command (see below) to unzip and write the disk image to the SD card.
-You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`. <div style="color: red;"><div style="font-weight: bold;">IMPORTANT: </dev>it is CRITICAL that you enter the correct disk into this command, otherwise you could corrupt your computer’s hard disk, so be sure to double check before you press enter!  </div>
+You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`. <div style="color: red;"><div style="font-weight: bold;">IMPORTANT: </div>it is CRITICAL that you enter the correct disk into this command, otherwise you could corrupt your computer’s hard disk.
+Be sure to double check the disk before you press enter!  </div>

  `gzip -dc /path/to/IDK.gz | sudo dd of=/dev/rdiskX bs=1m`